Apple to pay back Ireland €13bn in lost tax

 The US firm also changed its tune on Monday.

-Apple CEO Tim Cook had called Vestager's decision "total political crap" back in 2015.
+Apple CEO Tim Cook had called Vestager's probe "total political crap" back in 2015.

 The firm said in a statement on Monday it was "confident" that the EU court would rule in its favour.